-Source: Vivid Economics using IMF Policy Tracker and other sources Note: Updated October 23, 2020
+Source: Vivid Economics using IMF Policy Tracker and other sources

+Note: Updated August 28, 2020.

 Indonesia and Brazil are major agricultural commodity producers with a track record of lax environmental policies causing significant forest degradation and negative biodiversity and ecosystem impacts.
 Their agriculture sectors remain on a trajectory of high emissions intensity and significant habitat and biodiversity destruction.
-Brazil has historically struggled to enforce forest and land use policies, a situation worsened under its COVID response as a result of a Presidential decree relaxing land use permits and enforcement.
+Brazil has historically struggled to enforce forest and land use policies, a situation worsened under its COVID-19 response as a result of a Presidential decree relaxing land use permits and enforcement.
 Indonesia too initially loosened its permitting restrictions for timber producers, but has since reversed this measure, improving its GSI score.
 Nevertheless, Indonesia has still passed a law that deregulates the mining industry, and approved a stimulus that provides substantial funds to support state-owned oil and gas and electricity companies and airlines.
 Such policies risk undermining previous commitments to reduce greenhouse gas emissions, preserve nature and strengthen natural capital, while providing very limited (if any) benefits in terms of immediate emergency economic stimulus.

-Russia, Mexico and South Africa are major fossil fuel energy producers, and their response to COVID has reinforced their historical negative environmental performance.
-Russia relies heavily on its oil and gas sector for exports and overall economic output, and its response to COVID has supported the sector further.
+Russia, Mexico and South Africa are major fossil fuel energy producers, and their response to COVID-19 has reinforced their historical negative environmental performance.
+Russia relies heavily on its oil and gas sector for exports and overall economic output, and its response to COVID-19 has supported the sector further.
 Since the economic slowdown, the government has propped up oil prices domestically, and continued to subsidise energy and industry without green conditions or targeted low carbon investments, resulting in a very low GSI ranking.
-In this update, Russia has slipped to the bottom of our GSI ranking as more information about Russia's recovery has been released.
 Mexico has announced energy sector funding with unconditional support for the refining industry and various polluting energy and transport infrastructure projects.
 South Africa has scaled back renewable energy in response to the drop in energy demand, and deferred carbon tax payments and relaxed environmental regulations.

 Similarly, Argentina, Saudi Arabia and Turkey are directing a significant proportion of their stimulus packages towards polluting industries.
-All three have a poor baseline environmental performance, and have made little attempt to steer new funding towards 'green' initiatives, preferring more polluting energy companies, and failing to apply environmental conditions to such support.
+All three have a poor baseline environmental performance, and have made little attempt to steer new funding towards green initiatives, preferring more polluting energy companies, and failing to apply environmental conditions to such support.
+Turkey scores bottom in our GSI ranking of the G20.

-India's stimulus supports business as usual industry and energy activities.
-Despite the announcement of funding for afforestation and some support for solar power, a large proportion of India's stimulus is directed at environmentally-intensive industries.
-A reduction in the stringency of environmental monitoring and the approval of environmentally harmful projects further undermines a green recovery.
-However, some hope for a more green recovery has come in the form of rail initiatives and investments into solar energy.
+India's stimulus appears to support business as usual industry and energy activities.
+Despite the announcement of funding for afforestation and some support for solar power, a large proportion of India's stimulus is directed at environmentallyintensive industries.
+A reduction in the stringency of environmental monitoring and the approval of environmentally harmful projects undermines a green recovery.

-Italy, Australia, and Japan have slightly negative GSI scores.
-They benefit from a better historical (pre-COVID) environmental performance than some G20 economies, but are still channelling funds into polluting activities.
+Italy, Australia, Japan and Spain have slightly negative GSI scores.
+They benefit from a better historical (pre-COVID-19) environmental performance than some G20 economies, but are still channelling funds into polluting activities.
 They are yet to take robust measures to ensure that their stimulus will boost the long-term sustainability and resilience of their economies.
 For example, Australia has waived fees for some environmentally harmful sectors, and both Italy and Spain are financing unconditional airline bailouts.